East Tennessee Children’s Hospital patients and families get VIP treatment at UT game

 “[I’m a] huge UT fan,” said Brady Fine.

-Brady has lived in Tennessee his who life.
+Brady has lived in Tennessee his whole life.
 The 14-year-old said he’s been to a few games before but hasn’t had this type of experience.

 “This game is special because I get to be a special guest.
 I get to go out on the field.”